Saul666/DataScienceAssignment2/REPORT_IDAN.md

 6. **Stability.** Re-run with different seeds / on a subsample.
 Do the clusters survive?
 Would you trust them on next month's data?
 7. **What defines each cluster.** Name the 2-3 features that separate clusters.
 Do the personas make business sense?
 8. **Real or artifact.** Is any "cluster" just an artifact of the algorithm's assumptions (e.g. KMeans forcing spheres)?
 How did you check?
+Yes.
+Clusters 0 and 1 are partially algorithmic artifacts, In K-Means: Every single customer must be assigned to one of the $k$ clusters (0, 1, or 2).
+The Artifact: recency_days is a continuous variable ranging smoothly from 1 to 700+ days without any natural gap or multi-modal break. how did i check :Comparison with a Non-Spherical Algorithm (DBSCAN) , Unlike K-Means, DBSCAN does not force spherical shapes.
+When run on the dataset, DBSCAN grouped the vast majority of single-order buyers into one single dense core, proving that Clusters 0 and 1 are not naturally isolated clusters

-9. **Action.** For each segment, one concrete action a marketing / ops team could take.
+15. **Action.** For each segment, one concrete action a marketing / ops team could take.
 If you can't name one, is the segment useful?
-10. **Cost of a false alarm.** (Anomaly option, or one line for clustering.)
+16. **Cost of a false alarm.** (Anomaly option, or one line for clustering.)
 Why "candidates for investigation" and not "fraud"?
 What does a false alarm cost?

 ---